santibpz/RETO_TC2005B/videojuego/GDD.md

 The game follows the story of a hunter-gatherer named Kael, who lives in a small tribe of nomads in the pre-civilization world.
 In this world, tribes are identified with an animal and kael´s tribe is recognized as the wolf tribe.
 Kael's tribe is in dispute with other tribes over the grasslands in prehistoric Europe and his life takes a dramatic turn when his young son is kidnapped by the leader of the Bear tribe in revenge for the disagreement of a treaty among tribes.

 Determined to rescue his son, Kael sets out on a perilous journey through the forbidden forest, the Sarcos Lake and the settlement of the Bear tribe, where he must fight against the Bear tribesmen along with his tribe´s emblematic animal, the wolf, who will help him determine the path to follow in order to find his son.
-As Kael goes through this journey, he ensures the protection of the wolf long enough for it to determine which way to go.
-To fight off enemies, Kael gathers resources from the environment to craft his own weapons.
+As Kael goes through this journey, he must ensure the protection of the wolf.
+To fight off enemies and protect the wolf, Kael gathers resources from the environment to craft his own weapons.

 Kael finally reaches the settlement of the Bear tribe, where he engages in a fierce battle with the most menacing tribesmen and the leader of the tribe.
 Using all of his skills and weapons to overcome the powerful tribe, Kael will try to rescue his son.